How to Write a Letter of Intent for a Job (with Examples)

 Correct:

-Do not merely reiterate the information in the resume in the letter of intent.
+Do not merely reiterate the information in the resume in the letter.
 Present qualifications and skills that aren’t so apparent on a resume.
 Identify the skills necessary for the position being applied for and take into account those topics that you would bring up in an interview.

 Adding bullet points

-Divide the letter into paragraphs, inserting a bulleted or numbered list if necessary to make the presentation of the letter of intent to be as clear as possible so that the recruiter could read it easily.
+Divide the letter into paragraphs, inserting a bulleted or numbered list if necessary to make the presentation of the letter as clear as possible so that the recruiter can read it easily.

 Avoid criticizing previous employers